aspose-html/Aspose.HTML-Documentation/content/net/tutorial/css-selectors/_index.md

 <link href="./../../style.css" rel="stylesheet" type="text/css" />
 {{% alert color="primary" %}}
 For more information on how to use CSS Selectors to navigate an HTML document, please visit the [**How-to Articles**](https://docs.aspose.com/html/net/how-to-articles/) chapter.
 The articles in this chapter answer popular questions and contain C# examples that provide the necessary information about using the Aspose.HTML class library to solve specific tasks.

+To learn how to use the [QuerySelector()](https://apireference.aspose.com/html/net/aspose.html.dom/document/methods/queryselector) and [QuerySelectorAll()](https://apireference.aspose.com/html/net/aspose.html.dom/document/methods/queryselectorall) methods to query DOM elements that match a CSS selector, please see the article [**How to use CSS Selector**](https://docs.aspose.com/html/net/how-to-articles/how-to-use-css-selector/).
+In this article, discover how to effectively apply selectors to select the elements you want to style.

 {{% /alert %}}

 In this article discover how to effectively apply selectors to select the elements you want to style.
-You will cover basic selectors, combinator selectors, attribute selectors, and the universal selector.
+You will cover basic selectors, combinator selectors, attribute selectors, and pseudo selectors.
 Knowledge of CSS selectors will be useful for both front-end developers, web designers, and all developers who use CSS and work with (X)HTML documents.

 ## **CSS Selectors**